 Speed: 17.7 knots (trial)

 Propulsion: one Westinghouse geared turbine, two Babcock and Wilcox header-type boilers, 465psi 750 deg, double Westinghouse Main Reduction Gears, three 300 kW 120V/240V DC Ship Service Generators, one propeller, 8,500shp.

 Armament: 1x single 5"/38 caliber dual-purpose gun mount, 4 twin 40mm AA gun mounts, one quad 40mm AA gun mount, ten single 20mm AA gun mounts

 History of the USS Clearfield (APA-142)

-The ship then sailed towards Tacoma, Washington for an overhaul on December 2nd followed by which the ship sailed to Norfolk, where it arrived on February 4, 1946.
+The ship then sailed towards Tacoma, Washington, for an overhaul on December 2nd, followed by which the ship sailed to Norfolk, where it arrived on February 4, 1946.
 Finally, the USS Clearfield (APA-142) was decommissioned on March 4, 1946, and returned to the War Shipping Administration on March 6, 1946, for lay-up in the National Defense Reserve Fleet.
-The ship was struck-off from the Navy list and sold for scrapping in the year 1973.
+The ship was struck off the Navy list and sold for scrapping in the year 1973.

 Asbestos Risks on the USS Clearfield (APA-142)

 The USS Clearfield (APA-142) was one of the amphibious warships, also called "gator freighters," which formed an integral part of the U.S. Navy.
 These ships were designed for the transport of troops and also for the discharge of ground force cargo.
 Commissioned in the early 1940s, these ships served in World War II.
 The USS Clearfield (APA-142) was built using a variety of building materials containing asbestos and thus posed a health risk to the crew members and passengers.